Bloody Benders: Victims

 By including the recovered body parts not matched to the bodies found, the finds are speculated to represent the remains of more than 20 victims.
-With the exception of McKenzie and York, who were buried in Independence; the Longcors, who were buried in Montgomery County; and McCrotty, who was buried in Parsons, Kansas, none of the other bodies were claimed, and they were reburied at the base of a small hill 1 mi southeast of the Benders' orchard, one of several at the location now known as "The Benders Mounds".
+Except for McKenzie and York, who were buried in Independence; the Longcors, who were buried in Montgomery County; and McCrotty, who was buried in Parsons, Kansas, none of the other bodies were claimed, and they were reburied at the base of a small hill 1 mi southeast of the Benders' orchard, one of several at the location now known as "The Benders Mounds".

 The search of the cabin resulted in the recovery of three hammers: a shoe hammer, a claw hammer, and a sledgehammer that appeared to match indentations in some of the skulls.
-These hammers were given to the Bender Museum in 1967 by the son of LeRoy Dick, the Osage Township trustee who headed the search of the Bender property.
-The hammers were displayed at the Bender Museum in Cherryvale, Kansas from 1967 to 1978, when the site was acquired for a fire station.
+These hammers were given to the Bender Museum in 1967 by the son of LeRoy Dick, the Osage Township trustee who headed the search for the Bender property.
+The hammers were displayed at the Bender Museum in Cherryvale, Kansas from 1967 to 1978 when the site was acquired for a fire station.
 When attempts were made to relocate the museum it became a point of controversy, some locals objecting to the town being known for the Bender murders.
-The Bender artifacts were eventually given to the Cherryvale Museum, where they remain in a wall-mounted display case.
+The Bender artefacts were eventually given to the Cherryvale Museum, where they remain in a wall-mounted display case.
 A knife with a four-inch tapered blade was reportedly found hidden in a mantel clock in the Bender house by Colonel York.
 In 1923 it was donated to the Kansas Museum of History by York's wife but is not on display; still bearing reddish-brown stains on the blade, it can be seen upon request.

 A historical marker describing the Benders' crimes is located in the rest area at the junction of U.S. Route 400 and U.S. Route 169 north of Cherryvale.

 Connection to the Kelly Family

-According to a news report from contemporary media, an unnamed man from Kansas City, who had investigated the Bender Family's house and the rumors of their deaths numerous times, claimed that The Kelly Family were in fact the Benders.
-The man further elaborated that all the stories of the latter's capture were made up, supposedly by a group of Confederates, who have also helped the Benders dispose of the murdered victims' horses and wagons.
-He pointed out that both families' modus operandi, family unit numbers and other evidence proved that they are one and the same.
+According to a news report from contemporary media, an unnamed man from Kansas City, who had investigated the Bender family's house and the rumors of their deaths, claimed that The Kelly Family were the Benders.
+The man further elaborated that all the stories of the latter's capture were made up, supposedly by a group of confederates, who had also helped the Benders dispose of the murdered victims' horses and wagons.
+He pointed out that both families' modus operandi, family unit numbers and other evidence proved that they are the same.